racksync/hass-addons-suite/README.md

 ## Getting Started:

-To set up and make the most of these add-ons, start by adding the repository URL to Home Assistant by navigating to the add-on store and entering **```https://github.com/racksync/hass-addons-suite```** once.
+To set up and make the most of these add-ons, You start by adding the repository URL to Home Assistant by navigating to the add-on store and entering ```https://github.com/racksync/hass-addons-suite``` once into Repository List.
 This will give you access to the suite of add-ons available.

 Next, we recommend reading the README within each add-on.
 It's packed with step-by-step guidance, ensuring you get up and running in no time.
 Discover the future of Home Assistant management, all under one repository.